In this section

-Fixed wireless Internet access requires a “line-of-sight” or “near-line-of-sight” path from your house to one of Aristotle’s distribution towers.
+Fixed wireless Internet access requires a “line-of-sight” or “near-line-of-sight” path from your house or office building to one of Aristotle’s distribution towers.
 Large trees, buildings, or other solid obstructions may degrade the service levels to a point of being unacceptable.
 The installer will locate a quality signal, or the equipment will not go up.

-Weather will not cause a degradation of service even in during typical storms.
+Weather will not cause a degradation of service during typical storms.
 However, extreme downpours may cause a momentary loss of signal similar to satellite TV services.
 Your connection will remain stable during winter storm events provided the receiving antenna does not accumulate ice or snow layers.
 Only qualified technicians should attempt to remove accumulations.